fairhopeweb/docs-4/about/what-is-budibase.md

 Budibase is an [open source](https://github.com/Budibase/budibase), low-code platform, for creating full stack web applications.

-Our mission is to enable you to build the common, repetitive features of your application in hours - allowing you to spend your time on the exciting parts that make your product unique.
+Our mission is to enable you to build the common, repetitive features of your application in hours.
+This lets you spend your time on the exciting parts that make your product unique.

 ## This is a work in progress